 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning your information technology degree online from SNHU include:

 A bachelor's in IT sets you up for a number of different careers in the IT field, from business analyst or systems analyst and administrator to software engineer or programmer, database manager or information technology manager.
-The U.S. Bureau of Labor Statistics projects that employment opportunities for systems analysts will grow 25 percent through 2022, while database management opportunities will increase by 15 percent and software engineering and programming jobs by 22 percent.
+The U.S. Bureau of Labor Statistics projects that employment opportunities for computer and information systems managers will increase by 12% through 2026, while database management opportunities will increase by 11% and software development by 24%.*

 Our BA in information technology online courses are taught by knowledgeable faculty members with years of real-world, hands-on experience.